ralr17/ryx2/README.md

 ## Installation

-You can install the development version of correlationryx like so:
+You can install the development version of ryx from [Github] (https://github.com/ralr17/ryx2.git) with:

 ``` r
 # install.packages("remotes")